Our all time top ten for bars, clubs and eateries in Val d'Isere

 A favourite of the Rennie family, Le Signal wins the prize for invitingly toasty, regularly stoked log fire, served with a warm creamy carbonara or lasagne – the perfect mountain comfort food.
 Meanwhile you can pop upstairs for more of a ‘fine dining' experience.
 Situated at the top of the Le Fornet cable car, it's a good choice for meeting non skier friends too.

-4/ Most tempting menu on the piste
+4/ What is the most tempting menu on the piste

 Carpaccio of scallop, mille feuille de foie gras poele or traditional steak hache with a basil, parmesan and pine nut twist…. mmmm!
 Tete de Solaise has a tantalising menu of melt in the mouth delights, which some of us have been lucky enough to sample.
 One not to miss – Solaise side!

-5/ Best restaurant for all time Frenchness
+5/ What is the best restaurant for all time Frenchness

 A favourite with our guests, Edelweiss oozes traditional French charm as it nestles alongside the tree lined runs of Le Fornet.
 Perfect for a hot choc stop or a relaxed lunch, the cuisine never fails to disappoint although be warned, it's difficult to get a table and don't expect any favours!

-6/ Best mountain burger
+6/ Where is the best mountain burger

 There is something about ski hunger that only a burger can satisfy!
 And if it's a burger you want, La Peau de Vache delivers in spades.
 Beef burgers, duck burgers, lamb burgers… all delivered with the warmest, most extraordinary service on the mountain (thank you Didi).
 With a funky ambiance and décor, it's refreshingly good value too.